respondiv/github-commands/README.md

 `git config --global credential.helper wincred`

 #### Run this command to increase window's path length limit.
-This will help when you see an error in cloning the repository
+This will help when you see an error in cloning the repository.
+Make sure you Run git bash as admin before running this command

 `git config --system core.longpaths true`